-Formulary Medications
+Formulary medications

 Formulary medications with PA may require the use of first-line medications before they are approved.
+Information on procedures to obtain these medications is described within the document and is also available on the Passport website at PassportHealthPlan.com.

-Quantity Limitations
+Quantity limitations

 In some cases, Members may only be able to receive certain quantities of medication.
+Information on limits can be found in the formulary document.
+PassportHealthPlan.com.

-Quantity limitations have been placed on certain medications to ensure safe and appropriate use of the medication
+Quantity limitations have been placed on certain medications to ensure safe and appropriate use of the medication.

-Age Limits
+Age limits